Nihal-A-Khan/Real-Time-Messaging-App/README.md

 Contact:

-For questions or feedback, please reach out to us at nihalamedkhan@gmail.com or open an issue on GitHub.
+For questions or feedback, please reach out to us at nihalamedkhan@gmail.com or open an issue on GitHub and we will review it as soon as possible.
 Happy coding! 🎉